Reverse Video Search: Find the source of a video

 - 3. Open the first results, and identify the source indications on the videos

-Note: If Google locates a product on the image, the algorithm will focus on the product.
-Be sure to select the entire image.
+Note: If Google locates a product in the image, the algorithm will focus on the product.
+Be sure to select the entire frame so Lens searches the whole scene.

 Computer Method 2: Video segmentation + Google Lens Alternative

-Using screenshots obtained through the, proceed to search on Bing Search, Yandex Images, and TinEye.
-Using multiple search engines is beneficial: you access images from multiple powerful databases.
+Using the screenshots obtained through segmentation, search on Bing Visual Search, Yandex Images, and TinEye.
+Querying multiple reverse image engines is beneficial: you access multiple powerful databases and catch matches a single engine would miss.

 What is reverse video search?

-Unlike reverse image search, which takes one picture as input, reverse video search takes a moving clip, extracts several representative frames from it, and queries each frame against large visual indexes.
-The engine then aggregates the matching URLs to identify the single most likely source — typically the original account on Instagram, TikTok, YouTube, or Reddit.
-This is the fastest way to credit a creator, debunk a reposted clip, or locate the uncropped version of a viral video.
+Unlike reverse image search, which takes a single still picture as input, reverse video search takes a moving clip, extracts several representative key frames from it, and queries each frame against large visual indexes like Google Lens.
+The engine then aggregates the matching URLs and cross-references them across frames to pinpoint the single most likely source — typically the original creator's account on Instagram, TikTok, YouTube or Reddit.
+Because multiple frames are checked at once, a single blurry or ambiguous frame cannot poison the result.
+It is the fastest way to credit a creator, debunk a reposted clip, or locate the uncropped, higher-resolution version of a viral video.

 When to use reverse video search

-- Verify a product demo or ad before purchasing to avoid dropshipping scams.
+Verify a product demo or ad before buying to avoid dropshipping scams.

 Supported platforms

-Our reverse video search aggregates results across the platforms where most videos originate:
+Our reverse video search aggregates results across the platforms where most videos originate, so you can trace a clip back to its true original source:

 Frequently asked questions

-The video is loaded in your browser and split into several still frames (one every few seconds).
+The video is loaded locally in your browser and split into several still frames (one every few seconds).
 Each frame is then queried against a reverse image engine such as Google Lens.
-The URLs returned across frames are aggregated, ranked, and the most frequent or most trustworthy match is surfaced as the likely original source.
+The URLs returned across all frames are aggregated and ranked, and the most frequent or most trustworthy match is surfaced as the likely original source.

 Yes.
 The whole flow runs in a mobile browser.
 For the highest-quality match we also document a manual path using the Google app on iOS and Android, which opens Google Lens directly on any saved frame.